-I am a postdoctoral research associate in the psychology department at Lehigh University, with expertise in social, political, and legal psychology.
+I am a College Fellow in the Department of Psychology at Harvard University, with expertise in social, political, and legal psychology.
 I also have extensive training in survey design and the measurement of individual differences, experimental and non-experimental research methods, and a broad range of tools for statistical inference.

 The overarching theme of my scholarly interests is how people come to understand themselves and others within their social worlds, and how these beliefs shape and change behavior over time.
 One of my goals it to better understand how unconscious and conscious beliefs about the self and others contribute to prejudice and perpetuate inequality.
 I address these questions by examining the psychological processes related to attitude formation and change, and their implications for social perception and behavior in political and legal contexts.